microtrain/bootcamp/13-Express/02-Express.md

 Go to GitHub and create a new project *mean.example.com*.
 You can change this to your own domain name if you have one *mean.YOUR-DOMAIN.TLD*.
 If you use your own domain, moving forward, remember to replace example.com with that of your domain.

+We will
+* Install Express Generator
+* Create a project on GitHub.
+* Clone the project to our home directory.
+* Use Express Generator to create a skeleton for our project.
+* Cover basic coding concepts in Express.
+*

 Install the Express Generator

 ```sh